 After that, you’ll have the option to enable integrations for discovered devices.
 Home Assistant checks your network for devices it can communicate with and gives you the choice to control them through Home Assistant, complete with instructions on how to do this.

 Once Home Assistant is up and running, you will end up on the default "Overview" page, where you’ll already be able to control the detected devices!
 In my example, I can control my Denon AVR receiver:

-One of the main features of Home Assistant Amber is its Silicon Labs Zigbee wireless radio, which allows it to talk directly to Zigbee devices like IKEA TRADRI or Philips Hue.
-To add Zigbee devices to Home Assistant, it is necessary to pair them with Amber.
-Amber needs to be put into pairing mode to on-board new devices.
-This can be done by clicking "Configure", "Integrations," and selecting "Configure" in the "Zigbee Home Automation" integration card.
-From there, "Add Device" puts Amber into pairing mode.
-Every device in pairing mode will automatically show up in this dialog.
+One of the main features of Home Assistant Yellow is its Silicon Labs Zigbee Wireless Radio which allows it to talk to Zigbee devices like IKEA TRADRI or Philips Hue directly.
+Home Assistant Yellow needs to be brought into pairing mode to on-board new Zigbee devices.
+This can be done by clicking “Configure”, “Integrations” and selecting “Configure” in the “Zigbee Home Automation” integration card.
+From there, “Add Device” puts Home Assistant Yellow into pairing mode.
+Every Device in pairing mode will automatically show up in this Dialog.
 You can rename and define the room this device is in while still adding additional devices.
-In my example, I paired two devices: Philips Hue Go lamp and an Aqara motion sensor.
+In my example I paired two devices: Philips Hue Go lamp and an Aqara motion sensor.

 Once the devices have been connected, they will automatically show up in the overview.
 You can see the status or toggle the light on and off in this dialog.